4. Course Objectives

 - Locate and analyze expressive media to gain information or comprehend the significance of an issue or event.

-A literature survey course has an additional meaning for English majors and minors, who will be expected, in their other courses, to demonstrate familiarity with the scholarly techniques (how to read and write about a literary text) and subject matter (major authors and themes of American literature since 1915).
+A literature survey course has an additional meaning for English majors and minors, because a 200-level survey course introduces important scholarly techniques (how to read and write about a literary text) and subject matter (the works themselves).

 These goals of the English program all apply directly to EL 266:

 - Examine a wide range of genres, styles and cultural literatures.